 Image - Duchess Pond at Stoke Park Estate © Bristol City Council

-The Beaufort ownership of the house ended when it was sold in the early 20th century and used as a hospital for both adults and children with learning disabilities.
-This hospital was founded by the Reverend Harold Nelson Burden, a chaplain at Horfield Prison, and his wife Katharine Mary Burden.
+The Beaufort ownership of the house ended when it was sold in the early 20th century and formed the first part of the Stoke Park Colony, which was an institution made up of different wards that cared for both adults and children with learning disabilities.
+The colony was founded by the Reverend Harold Nelson Burden, a chaplain at Horfield Prison, and his wife Katharine Mary Burden.

-The hospital was taken over by the NHS in 1948; however, conditions within the hospital became poor over time.
-The hospital was eventually closed, with the last patients removed in 1985, and the official closing was in 1997.
-Dower House was sold and converted into private flats in the early 2000s, which are still in use today.
+The colony was taken over by the NHS in 1948; however, conditions within Stoke Park Hospital became poor over time.
+The Stoke Park Hospital was eventually closed, with the last patients removed in 1985, and the official closing was in 1997.
+The Dower House was sold and converted into private flats in the early 2000s, which are still in use today.

 An information board about Stoke Park Estate in a grassland overlooking the rest of the park.